microbiomedata/metaT_ReadsQC/docs/index.rst

     }

 Below is an example of all the :code:`filtered` output directory files from :code:`rqcfilter2.sh` with descriptions to the right.
-The *italicized* files are selected for output through NMDC-EDGE.

 .. list-table::
    :header-rows: 1

    * - Directory/File Name
      - Description
-   * - *raw.anqrpht.fastq.gz*
-     - main output (clean data)
    * - rRNA.fastq.gz
      - filtered ribosomal reads
    * - adaptersDetected.fa